richafnu/Viva/Viva/learning/search-preferences.md

 # Search preference settings

-Learning admins and knowledge admins with Viva Learning premium licenses can set search preference settings for a customized content experience for users in their organization.
+You can configure Viva Learning search preference settings to create a customized content experience for users in your organization.
+You need to be a Learning admin or a knowledge admin with a premium license to perform this action.

 ## Prioritize content by provider